What Happens in Each SDLC Phase?

 • Project Planning: Create a project roadmap including milestones, timelines, deliverables, and define the roles and responsibilities of team members.

-The planning phase of the SDLC is crucial as it lays the foundation for a project's success by defining objectives, scope, and requirements while ensuring alignment among stakeholders.
-It minimizes risks, prevents scope creep, and enables efficient resource allocation through thorough analysis and planning.
-By establishing clear roadmaps and feasibility studies, this phase ensures the project is set up for timely, cost-effective, and goal-oriented execution.
+The planning phase of the SDLC is crucial as it creates the foundation for a project's success.
+It minimizes risks, prevents going beyond the project's scope, and enables efficient resource allocation through analysis and planning.

 Design SDLC Phase